waiting-for-dev/front_matter_parser/README.md

 | scss   | //                  |                         |                        |
 </pre>

-You can overide them passing `false` as second argument for `parse_file` and then the delimiters for single line comment, start multiline comment and end multilien comment:
+You can provide your own by passing `autodetect: false` and options for single line comment delimiter (`:comment`) or start multiline comment (`:start_comment`) and end multiline comment (`:end_comment`) delimiters.
+If `:start_comment` is provided but it isn't `:end_comment`, then it is supposed that the multiline comment is ended by indentation.

-    FrontMatterParser.parse_file('example.haml', false, nil, '<!--', '-->')
+    FrontMatterParser.parse_file('example.haml', autodetect: false, start_comment: '<!--', end_comment: '-->') # start and end multiline comment delimiters
+    FrontMatterParser.parse_file('example.slim', autodetect: false, start_comment: '/!') # multiline comment closed by indentation
+    FrontMatterParser.parse_file('example.foo', autodetect: false, comment: '#') # single line comments

 ### Parsing a string

 You can as well parse a string, providing manually its comment delimiters if needed:

-    string = File.read('example.html')
+    string = File.read('example.slim')
-    FrontMatterParser.parse(string, nil, '<!--', '-->')
+    FrontMatterParser.parse(string, start_comment: '/')

 ## Contributing